MianSaadTahir/LabSync-AI/README.md

 ### 5. Telegram Webhook Setup

 > ⚠️ Telegram API may be blocked in **Pakistan**.
-Use a VPN to register webhooks and receive messages.
+Use a VPN to register webhook and receive messages.

 **Start ngrok:**